-The results from the stockpile drill program and preliminary metallurgical test work support the Company's view that the material stockpiled and/or used as backfill at DeLamar and Florida Mountain from previous operations could potentially substantially increase the heap leach mine life, subject to further resources estimates and additional studies to be conducted.
+The results from the stockpile drill program and preliminary metallurgical test work support the Company's view that the material stockpiled and/or used as backfill at DeLamar and Florida Mountain from previous operations could potentially substantially increase the heap leach mine life, allows for more operational flexibility and optimization, subject to additional studies and mine plans to be conducted.
 The stockpiled/backfill material is located at surface in multiple areas around the DeLamar Project, close to in-situ gold-silver mineralisation as defined in the PFS and planned mine infrastructure.